scoy/scoy.github.io/how-to/submodules/index.md

 **$ ls** will show:<br>
 **AppFoo/ AppFoo.sln Koi/**

 Now in Visual Studio add the submodule project to the app's solution (Add existing project -- nav to the submodule's .csproj file).
-You will also need to add a project reference in the app to the submodule project.
+You will also need to add a project reference in the app to the submodule project and fix up any build order issues.

 ## Seeing Local Changes
 If you've changed the submodel, GitHub Desktop will let you know bu showing a change in the submodule but won't allow you to do anything about it.
 Here's what it looks like when both Koi and Koi.Prim2D have been changed.